 Students have the opportunity to qualify for SXU's IAI/GECC Articulation Agreement as long as the majority of the general education core has been met prior to transferring.
 Any remaining general education courses may be taken from Saint Xavier University.
 All other transfer students will be evaluated on an individual basis in terms of SXU general education requirements.

 Degree Requirements

-To receive a Bachelor of Business Administration Fast-Track degree, students must successfully complete 120 hours of study that include the following:
+To receive a Bachelor of Business Administration Fast-Track degree, students must complete the University general education requirements, Graham School of Management core business requirements, and the elective courses.

 University's adult general education core requirements.